tiyashapal22/test/project/report.md

 ### Report Long Description
 	- Shows totals for successful, partially successful, and failed jobs for each source.
 	- Drilldown on sources, hosts and objects to show details.
-	- Drilldown on sources, hosts and objects to show details## Job Duration By Source
+	- This report is equivalent to the following NetBackup OpsCenter report(s): Advanced Success Rate, Success Rate - All Attempts, Success Rate - All Jobs, Success Rate Line.## Job Duration By Source(912)
 ### Report Short Description
 `Use this report to view the total duration of backup and restore jobs sorted by Source for a specific period of time.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : No Data Available
     Max Execution Time(recent) : No Data Available
 ### Report Long Description
-	- Drilldown on sources, hosts and objects to show details## Primary Server Job Throughput
+	- This report can also be filtered on vendor job types and backup/restore event types.## Primary Server Job Throughput(913)
 ### Report Short Description
 `Use this report as a tool to compare performance of various primary servers.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : No Data Available